Inspection Reports for

 Findings

-The investigation substantiated that the facility did not have operable telephone service at night for all 91 residents, posing a potential safety risk.
-The facility was working with Verizon to restore 24-hour telephone service with voicemail monitored hourly by staff.
+The investigation found the allegation substantiated; the facility telephone was not operable at night after business hours, posing a potential safety risk to residents.
+The administrator confirmed ongoing efforts with Verizon to restore 24-hour telephone service with voicemail monitored hourly by staff.

 Report Facts